microsoft/winget-cli/doc/specs/#888 - Com Api.md

     {
         InstallOptions();

         /// DESIGN NOTE: --Exact from the winget install command line is implied here by virtue of the find
         /// then install object semantics.
         /// Likewise --Query from the command line is not implemented here since the query is required up
         /// front in order to get the CatalogPackage object.
         /// DESIGN NOTE: Using PackageVersionInfo rather than CatalogPackage felt like it would be too
         /// specific here.
 CatalogPackage and PackageVersionId (or if unspecified then the latest one) may be nicer
         /// if we end up having versions that have different applicability or other more complex logic about
         /// which version is preferred.
         CatalogPackage CatalogPackage;
         /// Optionally specifies the version from the package to install.
 If unspecified the version matching
         /// CatalogPackage.GetLatestVersion() is used.
         PackageVersionId PackageVersionId;

         /// Specifies alternate location to install package (if supported).
         String PreferredInstallLocation;
         /// User or Machine.
         AppInstallScope AppInstallScope;
         /// Silent, Interactive, or Default
         AppInstallMode AppInstallMode;
         /// Directs the logging to a log file.
 Callers must provide a path to a file that the Windows Package
         /// Manager package has write access to.
         String LogOutputPath;
         /// Continues the install even if the hash in the catalog does not match the linked installer.
         Boolean AllowHashMismatch;
         /// A string that will be passed to the installer.
         /// IMPLEMENTATION NOTE: maps to "--override" in the winget cmd line String ReplacementInstallerArguments;

         /// Used by a caller to correlate the install with a caller's data.
         /// IMPLEMENTATION NOTE: This area is in flux but right now it's expected that this would allow a caller to
         /// use JSON to encode multiple arguments.
-        String AdditionalTelemetryArguments;
+        String CorrelationData;
         /// A string that will be passed to the source server if using a REST source String AdditionalAppCatalogArguments;
     }